zh19910202/AIClient-2-API/README-EN.md

 ## 🌟 Special Usage & Advanced Tips

-*   **🔌 Connect to Any OpenAI Client**: This is the basic feature of this project.
-Point the API address of any application that supports OpenAI (like LobeChat, NextChat, VS Code extensions, etc.) to this service (`http://localhost:3000`) to seamlessly use all configured models.
+*   **🔌 Connect to Any OpenAI Client**: This is the fundamental feature of this project.
+Direct the API address of any OpenAI-compatible application (e.g., LobeChat, NextChat, VS Code extensions) to this service (`http://localhost:3000`) to seamlessly leverage all configured models.

 *   **🔍 Centralized Request Monitoring & Auditing**: Set `"PROMPT_LOG_MODE": "file"` in `config.json` to capture all requests and responses and save them to a local log file.
-This is crucial for analyzing, debugging, and optimizing prompts, and even for building private datasets.
+This is vital for analyzing, debugging, and optimizing prompts, and even for constructing private datasets.

 *   **💡 Dynamic System Prompts**:
-    *   By setting `SYSTEM_PROMPT_FILE_PATH` and `SYSTEM_PROMPT_MODE` in `config.json`, you can control the behavior of system prompts more flexibly.
+    *   By configuring `SYSTEM_PROMPT_FILE_PATH` and `SYSTEM_PROMPT_MODE` in `config.json`, you gain more flexible control over system prompt behavior.
     *   **Supported Modes**:
-        *   `override`: Completely ignores the client's system prompt and forces the use of the content from the file.
+        *   `overwrite`: Completely ignores the client's system prompt, enforcing the content from the file.
-        *   `append`: Appends the content of the file to the end of the client's system prompt to supplement rules.
+        *   `append`: Appends the file's content to the end of the client's system prompt, supplementing existing rules.
-    *   This allows you to set unified base instructions for different clients while allowing individual applications for personalized extensions.
+    *   This allows you to establish consistent base instructions for various clients while enabling individual applications to personalize extensions.

 *   **🛠️ Foundation for Secondary Development**:
-    *   **Add New Models**: Simply create a new provider directory under `src`, implement the `ApiServiceAdapter` interface and the corresponding strategies, and then register it in `adapter.js` and `common.js`.
+    *   **Add New Models**: Simply create a new provider directory under `src`, implement the `ApiServiceAdapter` interface and corresponding strategies, and then register them in `adapter.js` and `common.js`.
-    *   **Response Caching**: Add caching logic for frequently repeated questions to reduce API calls and improve response speed.
+    *   **Response Caching**: Implement caching logic for frequently repeated queries to reduce API calls and enhance response speed.
-    *   **Custom Content Filtering**: Add keyword filtering or content review logic before requests are sent or returned to meet compliance requirements.
+    *   **Custom Content Filtering**: Introduce keyword filtering or content review logic before sending or returning requests to ensure compliance.

 ---

-## 📄 License
+## 📄 Open Source License

-This project is licensed under the [**GNU General Public License v3 (GPLv3)**](https://www.gnu.org/licenses/gpl-3.0).
-For details, please see the `LICENSE` file in the root directory.
+This project operates under the [**GNU General Public License v3 (GPLv3)**](https://www.gnu.org/licenses/gpl-3.0).
+For complete details, please refer to the `LICENSE` file located in the root directory.

 ## 🙏 Acknowledgements

-The development of this project was greatly inspired by the official Google Gemini CLI, and referenced some code implementations from Cline 3.18.0's `gemini-cli.ts`.
-I would like to express my sincere gratitude to the official Google team and the Cline development team for their excellent work!
+The development of this project was significantly inspired by the official Google Gemini CLI and incorporated some code implementations from Cline 3.18.0's `gemini-cli.ts`.
+We extend our sincere gratitude to the official Google team and the Cline development team for their exceptional work!

 ## 🌟 Star History